immediatus/immediatus.github.io/content/blog/2024-03-12/index.md

 * **Optimization** - The systematic pursuit of solutions that maximize desired outcomes while minimizing costs.
 Since humans are natural satisficers<sup>[1]</sup> (accepting "good enough" rather than optimal solutions), true optimization requires deliberate practices that challenge our tendency toward premature solution acceptance.

-***Note:***  In my assessment, other properties of mindset derive from these core attributes, with the exception of domain knowledge.
+**Note:** In my assessment, other properties of mindset derive from these core attributes, with the exception of domain knowledge.
 Domain knowledge, while essential, represents a collection of facts and principles rather than a cognitive property—it serves as the raw material upon which these mental frameworks operate.

-&nbsp;

-&nbsp;&nbsp; The most innovative breakthroughs often occur at the intersection of scientific understanding and engineering application, where descriptive power meets transformative capability.
+The most innovative breakthroughs often occur at the intersection of scientific understanding and engineering application, where descriptive power meets transformative capability.
 Those professionals who can navigate this spectrum with fluidity, applying both mindsets as circumstances demand, become the most versatile problem-solvers in their fields.

 ---
 <sup>[1]</sup> [Satisficing](https://en.wikipedia.org/wiki/Satisficing) is a decision-making strategy that aims for a satisfactory or adequate result, rather than the optimal solution.